hoytech/quadrable/README.md

 ![](docs/integer-keys.svg)

-The key layout works by have a sequence of sub-trees, each of which is twice as large as the previous.
-The top 6 bits are used for which sub-tree to select.
-This layout was chosen for the following properties:
+The key layout works by having a sequence of sub-trees, each of which is twice as large as the previous.
+The top 6 bits provide paths to the various sub-trees.
+This layout was chosen for the following reasons:

 * The items are sorted in the tree by key.
 As well as allowing in-order iteration, proofs for adjacent keys becomes much smaller because of Quadrable's [combined proofs](#combined-proofs) algorithm.
 * Up to `2^64 - 3` items are supported.